Real estate and proptech engineering · 2026 ranking

 Vendor profiles: 2026 evidence, fit, and limitations

-Limitation: no named real estate clients on approved sources, and MLS/IDX-specific delivery proof is not published.
+Limitation: no named real estate clients on public sources, and MLS/IDX-specific delivery proof is not published.
 Request anonymized proptech references during due diligence.

 Ascendix has served commercial real estate since 1996 from Dallas (~155 staff), with AscendixRE and Ascendix Search products on Salesforce and 300+ CRM implementations claimed on its site.
 For brokerages centered on CRM, deal pipeline, and listing distribution, that tenure beats every generalist here; 15 Clutch reviews back it.